+Family:

+Adult family member:

+This adult family member meets the requirements for being exempted from the PHA's community service requirement for the following reason:

+- 55 years of age or older (Documentation of age in file) - □ Is a person with disabilities and self-certifies below that he or she is unable to comply with the community service requirement (Documentation of HUD definition of disability in file)

+Tenant certification: I am a person with disabilities and am unable to comply with the community service requirement.

+Signature of Family Member

+Date

-Family : Adult family member: dult family member meets the requirements for being exempted from requirement for the following reason: n the PHA's community 55 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that he or she is unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant certification: I am a person with disabilities and am unab community service requirement. le to comply with the Signature of Family Member Date Is the primary caretaker of such an individual in the above categor ry (Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located including a state-administered welfare-to-work program (Documentation in file) under part A of title IV of the Social Security Act, or under any of state in which the PHA is located, including a state-administered with the supplemental nutrition assistance program (SNAP), and has no nember of a family receiving assistance, benefits, or services under a state program funded part A of title IV of the Social Security Act, or under any other welfare program of the in which the PHA is located, including a state-administered welfare- to-work program and applemental nutrition assistance program (SNAP), and has not been found by the state or administering entity to be in noncompliance with such program (Documentation in file) Signature of Family Member Date Signature of PHA Official Date
+- Is the primary caretaker of such an individual in the above category (Documentation in file) - □ Is engaged in work activities (Verification in file) - □ Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file)

+□ Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare- to-work program and the supplemental nutrition assistance program (SNAP), and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file)

+Signature of Family Member

+Date

+Date

+Signature of PHA Official

+EXHIBIT 11-4: CSSR WORK-OUT AGREEMENT

+Date:

+Noncompliant Adult:

-EXHIBIT 11-4: CSSR WORK-OUT AGREEMENT Date: Noncompliant Adult: Adult family member: Community Service & Self-Sufficiency Requirement (CSSR): Under Section 12 of the U.S. Housing Act, the San Diego Housing Commission (SDHC) is required to enforce the community service and self-sufficiency requirement (CSSR).
+Adult family member:

+Community Service & Self-Sufficiency Requirement (CSSR):

+Under Section 12 of the U.S. Housing Act, the San Diego Housing Commission (SDHC) is required to enforce the community service and self-sufficiency requirement (CSSR).
 Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency activities.

 Noncompliance: The SDHC has found that the nonexempt individual named above is in noncompliance with the CSSR.
 This work-out agreement is the SDHC's written notification to you of this noncompliance.

 Our records show that for the most recent lease term you were required to perform hours of CSSR activities.
 However, there were hours of verified CSSR activities.
-Therefore, you are in noncompliance forhours.
+Therefore, you are in noncompliance for hours.

 The SDHC will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with the SDHC or the family provides written assurance that is satisfactory to the SDHC explaining that the noncompliant adult no longer resides in the unit.
 The regulations require that the work-out agreement include the means through which a noncompliant family member will comply with the CSSR requirement.
 [24 CFR 960.607(c), Notice PIH 2015-12].
 The terms of the CSSR work-out agreement are on the reverse side of this page.